tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 ## Recommendations for Chrome

 - Better respect macOS' design paradigms.
 Currently web app icon handling looks not integrated and icon shapes are all over the place.
+This is tracked as [crbug/1230792](https://crbug.com/1230792).
 The examples below are all web apps installed via Chrome.

 ![Web app icon shapes installed from Chrome don't respect the squircle.](/images/webappsonmacos--pp6i6yqgm9l.png)